 First thing first you cut the tops off, remove seeds, and blanch them.
 I’m sure you know, but this is how to cut bell peppers if you need some tips.

-This is how to blanch bell peppers easily.
+Then you are going to need to blanch bell peppers to get them a bit more tender before you add all the goodies.
 I know….when I first made this years ago I was like “what????”

 It really is easy and it takes that bitterness out of the peppers and makes them softer as well.
 Just boil a pot of water, and when it boils submerge the peppers inside for about 10 min. or so.
 I just do it as long as it takes me to finish making the ground beef.